 In the last few years Minelli started an investigation on the brinks of perception titled ‘What things are not’ where he questions the intrinsic political nature of public space, how politics exploits it and the information landscape, colonizing the imaginary to manipulate perception, in a complex scheme of identity-building.

-His work was exhibited by Somerset House (London, UK), Münchner Stadt Museum (Münich, Germany), Total Museum (Seoul, South Korea), La Triennale di Milano (Italy), East Wing Biennial (London, UK), ArtScience Museum (Singapore), Fundaciòn Loewe (Madrid, Spain), Museu do Som e Imagem (São Paulo, Brazil), Biennale di Venezia 2011, Centro Cultural Recoleta (Buenos Aires, Argentina), MACRO (Rome, Italy) and was reviewed over the years by some of the major international media outlets such as Le Monde, The New York Times, Harpers, Huffington Post, The Guardian, CNN and Al Jazeera.
+His work was exhibited by Somerset House (London, UK), Manifesta12, Münchner Stadt Museum (Münich, Germany), Total Museum (Seoul, South Korea), La Triennale di Milano (Italy), East Wing Biennial (London, UK), ArtScience Museum (Singapore), Fundaciòn Loewe (Madrid, Spain), Museu do Som e Imagem (São Paulo, Brazil), Biennale di Venezia 2011, Centro Cultural Recoleta (Buenos Aires, Argentina), MACRO (Rome, Italy), and was reviewed over the years by some of the major international media outlets such as Le Monde, The New York Times, Harpers, Huffington Post, The Guardian, CNN, ARTE and Al Jazeera.

-Since 2007, Minelli has been invited by several international institutions for research-projects, residencies and lectures: Aarhus University (DK), National Centre for Contemporary Arts (RU), Gyeonggi Creation Center (KR), Padiglione Architettura (IT), Epicenter Projects (USA), Fotografia Europea (IT), Centro Cultural de Belém (PT), Total Museum of Contemporary Arts (KR), IULM University (IT) and UCL (UK) among others.
+Since 2007, Minelli has been invited by several international institutions for research-projects, residencies and lectures: Aarhus University (DK), National Centre for Contemporary Arts (RU), Gyeonggi Creation Center (KR), Politecnico di Milano (IT), Epicenter Projects (USA), Fotografia Europea (IT), Centro Cultural de Belém (PT), Total Museum of Contemporary Arts (KR), IULM University (IT), Italian Embassy in Bogotá (CO), UCL (UK) and Sharjah Art Foundation (UAE) among others.